illinois statutes will executor illinois statutes will executor

 Understanding Executor Fee

 Plunge into the financial aspects of an executor’s duties, specifically compensation.
 Under Illinois statutes, executors aren’t required to work for free.
 No fixed rate for their services exists.
 Instead, a “reasonable” fee is typically paid to executors for their services.
-However, defining what constitutes reasonably remains ambiguous.
-Part of the ambiguity arises from differences in number and complexity of the tasks that executors undertake.
+However, defining what constitutes reasonable remains ambiguous.
+Part of the ambiguity arises from differences in the number and complexity of the tasks that executors undertake.
 Probate courts, for instance, may consider factors such as time, labor involved, skill and experience called for, nature and importance of the responsibilities, and achieving successful results while determining what “reasonable” compensation might be.

 Notably, the executor fee isn’t set in stone.
 In some cases, the executor, who may also be a beneficiary, might choose to waive their fee as it’s taxed as income.
 This approach, for example, might be beneficial as it somewhat reduces the overall estate’s taxable income.